Parliamentary Electoral Dialogue Spaces

 How to communicate about these activities?

-• Consider the organization of orientation session for new MPs around the relevance of electoral dialogues and their participation
+• Consider the organization of orientation sessions for new MPs around the relevance of electoral dialogues and their participation.

 7.